 538 MS Jack mounting stairs.
 (2:02:16)

-Cut to Jack, having entered, mounting the apartment's inner stairs.
+Cut to Jack, having entered the suite, mounting the apartment's inner stairs.

 539 MS Bathroom window exterior.
 (2:02:23)

 Wendy still struggles to get out the window.
 Giving up, she retreats back into the bathroom.

 Freezing in the wind, Danny watches the bathroom window, waiting for his mother.

 541 MS Jack from rear.
 (2:02:29)

 Cut to shot of Jack from the rear as he advances toward the bedroom.

 JACK: Come out, come out, wherever you are.